aschoepe/ooxml/doc/ooxml-docx.md

 # DESCRIPTION

-The command *::ooxml::docx* creates an ECMA-376 Office Open XML WordprocessingML object command and returns that.
+The command *::ooxml::docx* creates an object which is able to create ECMA-376 Office Open XML WordprocessingML document returns that object.
 The object has methods to add and style content.
 The more vulgo named ".docx" files created by the object can be read by word processing programs as libreOffice or Word.